Whiteknight/ParserObjects/docs/expression_example.md

     .Transform(c => new Token(TokenType.Multiplication, "*"));
 ```

 Now we want to define a parser for reading numbers.
-Numbers can be multiple digits, at least one, and are in decimal.
+Numbers consist of one or more decimal digits.
 We create a parser to match a digit character, then get a list of subsequent digits, and then transform the list of digit characters into a Token with a string of digits as it's value:

 ```csharp
 var number = Match<char>(c => char.IsDigit(c))